 The Trust prioritises help to applicants who are clearly struggling to pay their domestic gas and electricity bills.

 Only the account holder can apply for a grant to clear gas and / or electricity debt.
 If the account holder is unable to complete the application form, an explanation must be given why someone else is completing the form on their behalf.

-The Trust acknowledges receipt of all applications it receives.
-If we require further information to assess your application we will usually request it at the acknowledgement stage.
-You are given four weeks to provide the required information.
-If you do not reply within this you will be sent a reminder letter and given a further two weeks to submit the requested information.
-If you do not reply within the six weeks granted, your application will be closed as we assume you no longer want to apply.
-If you have difficulty obtaining the information needed to send to the Trust (for example if you are waiting for information from the DWP) you should inform the Trust before the six weeks is up.
+The Trust automatically acknowledges receipt of all applications it receives.
+If we require further information to assess your application we will request this and you are given 30 days to provide the required information.
+If you do not reply within the 30 days, your application will be closed as we assume you no longer want to apply.
+If you have difficulty obtaining the information needed to send to the Trust (for example if you are waiting for information from the DWP) you should inform the Trust before the four weeks is up.
 The Trust can then give you more time to send in what is needed.

-If you are asking for help with a gas or electricity debt we will contact your supplying energy company to confirm how much you owe.
+If you are asking for help with a gas or electricity debt owed to British Gas we will contact British Gas to confirm how much you owe.

 If the Trust is unable to help you we will write to you (or your nominated third party).

 If you receive an award you cannot reapply to the Trust for a period of two years.
 If you are unsuccessful you can re-apply to the Trust if your circumstances change e.g. you get a job, have a change in household income, a medical diagnosis etc. The decision of the Trust is final, we do not operate an appeals procedure.